EnviDat/ckan-container/chart/README.md

 Requires secrets to be pre-populated.

-- Note: production secrets omit {branch}.
+- Note: production secrets omit {branch}

 - **db-ckan-{branch}-creds** for postgres database (required by helm chart)